wp-plugins/quick-featured-images/README.txt

 == Changelog ==

+= 3.0.2 =
+* Fixed error in v3.0 of not recognized search term

 = 3.0.1 =
 * Fixed: error message after plugin activation
 * Fixed: no images in the image library